Spring Security

 Spring offers many methods for checking authorization.
-In this short blog post I will focus on
+In this short blog post I will focus on checking authorization at method-level and at the level of individual users.

-First, we need to enable @PreAuthorize
+First, we need to enable @PreAuthorize and @PostAuthorize

-annotations which are required for checking method-level security, by adding @EnableGlobalMethodSecurity(prePostEnabled = true)
+annotations which are required for checking method-level security, by adding @EnableGlobalMethodSecurity(prePostEnabled = true) to a @Configuration bean that extends GlobalMethodSecurityConfiguration [1].

 @Configuration